-In addition to the sites impacted by all action alternatives, at least five assumed eligible cultural resources are present within the Direct APE of Alternative 2 (Table 3.9-4).
-This includes four archaeological sites and one historic cemetery.
-Within the archaeological sites, three contain prehistoric cultural materials and one contains historic materials.
+In addition to the sites impacted by all action alternatives, at least eight assumed eligible cultural resources are present within the area analyzed for potential physical impacts of Alternative 2

+(Table 3.9-4).
+This includes four archaeological sites, one historic cemetery, and three archaeological sites with limited or inconclusive data on their true location.
+Within the archaeological sites, six contain prehistoric cultural materials and one contains historic materials.
 None of the potential cultural resources have been formally determined eligible for the NRHP.